dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ## Syntax

-The rule for `Declaration>` in the grammar is replaced by the
-following:
+A rule for `<viewDeclaration>` is added to the grammar, along with some rules for elements used in view declarations:

 ```ebnf
 <viewDeclaration> ::=